Harry Smith (pitcher)

-Harry Smith (August 15, 1889 in Union, Nebraska – July 26, 1964 in Dunbar, Nebraska) was a baseball player with the Chicago White Sox who played one game in 1912.
+Harry Smith (August 15, 1889 – July 26, 1964) was an American baseball player with the Chicago White Sox who played one game in 1912.
 He was the starting pitcher, he pitched five innings for an ERA of 1.80 and is credited with a win.
 However, he never played in the Majors again, though he did spend the next two seasons in the Western League with the Lincoln, Nebraska minor league team.